mateusgamba/sidebar-grid/README.md

 }
 ```

-The id is identification of item from grid and sidebar, the name is um value it will be showing.
-In itemsGrid variable it have x and y variables it are position on grid and width and height variables it are dimensions.
+The id is the identification of item for the grid and sidebar, the name is the value that will be displayed.
+In itemsGrid, x and y are coordinates on the grid and width and height its dimensions.

-The layout build must contain sidebar and grid and both need of the ref for use in Jquery.
+The layout build must contain the sidebar and grid and both require ref for use in Jquery.

 ```html
 <div className="container-fluid">